timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/delivery.md

 url: https://simple-app-{{ session_namespace }}.cnr.{{ ENV_TAP_INGRESS }}
 ```

-The following diagram (which is available in the documentation) of a similar ClusterDelivery shows the relationship between all those different resource.
+The following diagram (which is available in the documentation) of a similar ClusterDelivery shows the relationship between all those different resources.
 ![](../images/delivery.jpg)

 The detailed specifications of the Deliverable, ClusterDelivery, and ClusterDeploymentTemplate can be found here: